DevTrevi/DgcReader/README.md

 #### b) Use the `DgcReaderService` without arguments (i.e. **no** `TrustListProvider`and `RulesValidator`):

-This lets you decrypt all the QR code data without verification, but still gives you a quick idea about how the library works.
+This lets you decode all the QR code data without verification, but still gives you a quick idea about how the library works.
  You can use the open source [EU Digital Green Test Certifactes](https://github.com/eu-digital-green-certificates/dgc-testdata) or your personal certificate.

 ```csharp